Arthri/Belp.Formatting/README.md

 # Belp.Formatting
-An unofficial bundle of formatting tools that strives for closeness to conventional C#.
+An unofficial bundle of formatting tools to enforce writing C# in the most conventional manner possible.

-The package attempts to enforce writing C# in the most conventional manner possible.
-To this end, it deviates from Microsoft's conventions in several areas.
+The package deviates from Microsoft's established conventions in several areas.
 For example,
 - `_camelCase` for private fields

     The BCL uses conventions such as `m_camelCase` and `t_camelCase`.
 The convention is not popular in modern C# and is limited to the BCL and older codebases.